faridinho/PaperKit/README.md

 PaperKit is designed to avoid accidental changes to original files.

 By default, users should use preview and copy-based workflows before applying changes.
 Direct renaming of original files should only be used after carefully reviewing the preview table.

 ---

-## Known Limitations

-- PDF metadata can be incomplete or incorrect.
-- Citation export quality depends on metadata quality.
-- Some academic figures are vector graphics and may not appear in image extraction.
-- PDF compression requires Ghostscript.
-- Unsigned Windows builds may trigger a SmartScreen warning.

----